Est. Toronto · Vol. I

 Toronto has a canon.
 It's just lost.

 City Canon recovers it.
+Books, prints, and artifacts that the city deserves to remember.
 Every item here was made by, about, or because of Toronto.
-Books, prints, and artifacts that got lost along the way.
 Every sale funds the next generation of people telling this city's story.

 Why this exists.